 Why Is SEO So Important?

-Over 50% of ALL online sessions begin with an organic search.
+- More than 50% of ALL online sessions begin with an organic search.
 That means half of the time someone logs onto the internet from their computer or smart device, the first thing they do is search Google.

-What’s more, is that 75% of Google users will never go past the first page of Google results when looking for information or an answer to their search query.
+- Moreover, 75% of Google users will never go past the first page of Google results when looking for information or an answer to their search query.

 Your website being able to be found by potential customers and clients is crucial for the overall success of your business.
-Search Engine Optimization is no longer an option in digital strategy — it is absolutely imperative.
+Search Engine Optimization is no longer an option in digital strategy — it is imperative.

 What about a true definition of SEO?